For media inquiries, call 310.336.5000 or email Dianna Ramirez at dramirez@aero.org

 Shaping the Future of Space with Data Science & Artificial Intelligence

-Aerospace is advancing modern capabilities for space operations, and empowering the experts and diverse perspectives that drive these innovations.
+Aerospace is advancing modern capabilities for space operations, and empowering the experts and broader perspectives that drive these innovations.

 Recruitment AI SDR-SOUTH crop